ntop/PF_RING/doc/README.RSS.md

 # RSS (Receive Side Scaling)
-Allmost all Intel (and other vendors) NICs have RSS support, this means they are able to hash packets in hardware in order to distribute the load across multiple RX queues.
+Almost all Intel (and other vendors) NICs have RSS support, this means they are able to hash packets in hardware in order to distribute the load across multiple RX queues.